About the client

 → Improve navigation and responsiveness across desktop, tablet, and mobile.

-→ Create a structure that could grow with InvestorQ&A as they launched new programs.
+→ Create a structure that could grow with InvestorQ&A as they launch new programs.

 Research & Insight